-Instead, Swissmedic accepts that multiple variations relating to the same quality variation template (section B – Quality changes) may be submitted as a single type II variation (z – change in the respective variation template).
-The precondition is that all changed parameters be set out in detail in the “Present” / "Proposed” list (see WL Formal requirements HMV4, section 3.11).
+Swissmedic also accepts that multiple variations relating to the same quality variation template (section B – Changes in quality) may be submitted as a type II variation (z. – Change in the respective variation template).
+The precondition is that all changed parameters be set out in detail in the “Present” / "Proposed” list (see WL Formal requirements HMV4, section 3.12).

 |Variation number||Variation type||Number of variations||Multiple variations relating to the same variation template: Classification as type II possible|

 Active substance manufacturing process

 ||1x type II under B.I.a.2.z